tathar26/docker-unms/README.md

   nico640/docker-unms:latest
 ```

-## Raspberry Pi / ARMv7
+## Raspberry Pi / ARM

-This image will also allow you to run [UNMS](https://unms.com/) on a Raspberry Pi or other Docker-enabled ARMv7/8 devices by using the `armhf` tag.
+This image will also allow you to run [UNMS](https://unms.com/) on a Raspberry Pi or other Docker-enabled ARMv7/8 devices.

 ```
-docker run -d --name unms -p 80:80 -p 443:443 -p 2055:2055/udp -v </path/to/config>:/config nico640/docker-unms:armhf
+docker run -d --name unms -p 80:80 -p 443:443 -p 2055:2055/udp -v </path/to/config>:/config nico640/docker-unms:latest
 ```

 ## Parameters